Vocational Education and Training

 All VET courses run over two years: the first year covers Units 1 – 2, the second year covers Units 3 – 4.
 The exception is Wine Industry Operations.
 In this, you can obtain Units 1 – 2 in both years.

 We embark on a comprehensive course counselling program during Term 3 each year.
 We encourage students to meet with Sandie McKoy, our Careers Education & Development Officer, to see how a VET course might work in the senior school program.
+This advisory service is not offered to families not enrolled.

 Leader Paul Forde | 02 6043 5685